Keyboard shortcuts

 content/SUMMARY.mdNavigation structureHuman only

-The boundary between auto-generated and manual content is defined by an AGENTS.md file in your cortex.
+An AGENTS.md file in your cortex defines the boundary between auto-generated and manual content.
 Cerebro only writes to content/index.md, content/projects/, content/journal/, content/today.md, and content/this-week.md.

 Commands